2022-2023 School-Year Updates

 - The committee decided multiple years ago to transition our prior iObservation model (from 2014) to an updated and more streamlined model called the “Focused Teacher Evaluation Model (FTEM).”
-The FTEM will be in use for the 21-22 school year.
-The changes from the 2014 model to the FTEM are minor, in that the overall structure and design remains the same, and the number of elements and components has been significantly reduced.
+The FTEM will be in use for the 22-23 school year and beyond.
+The changes from the Legacy model to the FTEM are minor, in that the overall structure and design remains the same, and the number of elements and components has been significantly reduced.

 - “Student Growth” is no longer a required component.
 The MSAD #46 Educator Effectiveness Steering Committee removed this in the spring of 2021 in response to LD 92 (passed in 2019).

 - In June, 2021, Governor Mills passed LD 1172.
 As a result of this legislation, the Steering Committee decided on the following:

 - Teachers on a Probationary Evaluation Cycle (years 1, 2, or 3) will follow the Educator Effectiveness system as normal for the 21-22 school year.
 Teachers on a Professional Evaluation Cycle (years 1, 2, or 3) could choose to opt-in to the Educator Effectiveness system for the 2021-2022 school year.

 - All Professional Evaluation Cycles froze for the 2021-2022 school year only.
 This means that a teacher in their second year of the professional evaluation cycle for the 2021-2022 school year will still be in the second year of the professional evaluation cycle for the 2022-2023 school year.
 This freeze happens even if the teacher chooses to opt-in for the 2021-2022 school year.